openinfradev/tacoplay/README.md

+**NOTE: The master branch is currently in maintenance, so use 'hanu-verification' branch instead for now.

 # tacoplay

 tacoplay is a set of ansible playbooks to selectively deploy and configure various services (platforms) developed under TACO project.